A human touch

 3

-* Implementing these stages will require additional fundraising rounds.
+* Implementing these stages will require additional funding.

 Potential Impact